KawaharaLab/OrigamiJumper/index.md

 The repository includes:

-- Grasshopper designing file for waterbomb (SW), split-fold waterbomb (SFWB)
+- Grasshopper designing files for waterbomb (SW), split-fold waterbomb (SFWB)
-- Pattern to be used with laser cutter to make the origami SW/SFWB structures
+- Pattern to be used with a laser cutter to make the origami SW/SFWB structures
-- Some animation on the transition of the SW and SFWB structure between bi-stable states
+- Some animations on the transition of the SW and SFWB structure between bi-stable states

 <p align="center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15y4ZFg5i5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe style="width:100%;height:100%;" src="https://www.youtube.com/embed/15y4ZFg5i5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 # How to use Grasshopper files?